sivakumarn748/Find-the-Way-Solver/README.md

 2) Click **Search** to find the path.
 3) If possible, the path will be highlighted as **Yellow** and result will be **Homecoming**.
 4) Else, the result will be **No Way Home**.

+Starting and Reaching Point can be changed in *src/MAIN.java* file.